saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

 ## Getting the next task

-As we saw our runner runs an infinite loop and inside the loop, calls the `this.getNextTask` method to get the next task.
+As we saw our runner runs an infinite loop calls the `this.getNextTask` method to get the next task.
 Getting the next task works like this
 - First thing to note is that our `getNextTask` returns a promise that contains the task.
 - Inside the promise constructor we check if the `taskQueue` has a task available.
 - If the task is available, we immediately resolve the promise with the available task.